Natural Resources

 Inventory data references

 Information presented here has been derived from NRCS clipping data and other inventory data.
-Field observations from range trained personnel were also used.
-Those involved in developing this site include: Dave Cook, Rangeland Management Specialist, NRCS; Dwight Hale, Engineer, NRCS; Sheila Luoma, Resource Conservationist, NRCS; Marla Shelbourn, Rangeland Management Specialist, NRCS; Dave Steffen, Rangeland Management Specialist, NRCS.
+Field observations from range-trained personnel were used as well.
+Those involved in developing this site include Dave Cook, Rangeland Management Specialist, NRCS; Dwight Hale, Engineer, NRCS; Sheila Luoma, Resource Conservationist, NRCS; Marla Shelbourn, Rangeland Management Specialist, NRCS; Dave Steffen, Rangeland Management Specialist, NRCS.

 There are 5 SCS-RANGE-417 records available that were collected in Boyd, Holt, Brown, and Knox counties in Nebraska.
 The sample period was from 1968 to 1982.